geostyler/geostyler/src/Component/Symbolizer/SymbolizerEditorWindow/SymbolizerEditorWindow.example.md

 <!--
  * Released under the BSD 2-Clause License
  *
- * Copyright (c) 2018-present, terrestris GmbH & Co.
-KG
+ * Copyright © 2018-present, terrestris GmbH & Co.
+KG and GeoStyler contributors
  * All rights reserved.
  *
  * Redistribution and use in source and binary forms, with or without